 Antique frames are traditionally made of gesso and carved and gilded wood.
 Frames are vulnerable to the same deteriorations as paintings.
 They are often redecorated, modified or replaced, and are especially vulnerable to damage during handling and transport.

-Dry cleaning a frame is the most common and significant step in frame conservation.
-It should be done regularly to prevent dust build up.
-Small chips and cracks in a frame or delamination of paint or gilding on a frame’s surface is often treated using infilling and in-painting.
+Removing dust from a frame is the most common and significant step in frame conservation.
+It should be done regularly to prevent build up of a dirt layer.
+Small chips and cracks in a frame or delamination of the surface should be repaired using an appropriate conservation-grade adhesive.

-Large areas of loss can be restored by creating molds from another intact part of the frame that resembles the missing portion, or sculpting free-hand.
-Reconstructed elements of the ornament then need to be colored to match and attached.
+Large areas of loss can be restored by creating moulds from another part of the frame or sculpting free-hand.
+Reconstructed elements of the ornament are then re-attached and a base color is applied.
+Next, the elements of the ornament are colored to match the gilding.